-Qualifications to be Discontinued
+Qualification to be Discontinued

-The qualifications in the table below will be offered by the University of Canterbury in 2015, however they are not open to new enrolments.
-Students who enrolled in these qualifications prior to 2015 may complete them under the regulations published in the UC Calendar of the year indicated, by taking courses approved by the Dean of Education which must be completed before the transitional arrangement expiry date.
+The qualification in the table below will be offered by the University of Canterbury in 2016, however it is not open to new enrolments.

+Students who enrolled in this qualification prior to 2016 may complete it under the regulations published in the Calendar of the year indicated, by taking courses approved by the Dean of Education which must be completed before the transitional arrangement expiry date.